Ivan Gudelj: Managerial career

 He began his coaching career in 1990.
 As a coach, he led Croatian priests' national team and Croatian cadets national team.
 With the latter, he won the bronze medal in the Eurochamps 2001 in England (generation of Niko Kranjčar).

 Later, he led various clubs.
 He made it with Primorac from Stobreč, bringing it to Croatian top league.
 He also led Uskok from Klis, Zadar, Dubrovnik, Austrian club Vorwärts Steyr and Hajduk (replacing Miroslav Blažević in 2005).
-Before taking charge at Hajduk, Gudelj was manager of the Croatia U17 National Team and successfully led them to a 4th-place finish in the 2005 UEFA European Under-17 Football Championship in Italy.
+Before taking charge at Hajduk, Gudelj was manager of the Croatia U17 National Team and successfully led them to a 4th-place finish in the 2005 UEFA European Under-17 Championship in Italy.

 Personal life

 Born in the town of Imotski, he grew up in the nearby village of Zmijavci.
-As a child, Ivan Gudelj thought about becoming a priest.
+As a child, Gudelj considered becoming a Catholic priest.

-Also during childhood, he was an extra in the TV series Prosjaci i sinovi, made after the novel of Ivan Raos and filmed in Gudelj's home village Zmijavci.
-He was distinguishing from other kids in the escape scene, because Ivan Gudelj was - the fastest.
+Also during childhood, he was an extra in the TV Zagreb-produced, 1972 Yugoslav television series Prosjaci i sinovi based on Ivan Raos' novel and filmed in Gudelj's home village Zmijavci.
+In the escape scene, the youngster distinguished himself from the rest of the kids as the fastest one.